RE Intent Statement

 We value the religious background of all members of the school community and believe RE has an important role for the pupils’ spiritual, moral, social and cultural development.
 We promote respect towards those with other faiths and beliefs than our own.
 We encourage the children to develop their own sense of identity and belonging through self-awareness and reflection.
 It is important that RE allows children to develop their own personal awareness and therefore, teaching encompasses more than teaching facts about religions.
 Children can explore their own identity, human relationships, right and wrong and philosophical questions.
 All religions and their communities are treated with respect and sensitivity and we value the links, which are, and can be made between home, school, and a faith community.

 UKS2 will have the opportunity to deepen their understanding of principle religions by taking a systematic approach to learning.
-This means they will explore key religions in more depth focusing on; Christianity, Judaism, Islam, Sikhism, Buddhism and Humanism.
+This means they will explore the key religions in more depth and continue expanding their religious literacy skills.
+They will begin using their religious knowledge to form their own opinions of the world around them and begin thinking about how the world perceives different religions.

 KS1 Religious Education learning will be approached differently to KS2 because it is an entirely new concept for them.
 Therefore, they will have the opportunity to link all learning with their own experiences.
-The religion in focus will be Christianity but they will have the chance to engage with a variety of religions.
+The religion in focus will be Christianity, but they will have the chance to engage with a variety of religions including Islam and Judaism.
 They will have the opportunity to discuss what is important to them and others, valuing themselves, reflect on their own experiences and develop a sense of belonging.

-R.E. is taught in a variety of ways at Fawbert and Barnards.
-Our aim is to engage pupil with an enquiry approach to learning.
+RE is taught in a variety of ways at Fawbert and Barnard's.
+Our aim is to engage every pupil with an enquiry approach to learning.
 Children will be given the opportunity to: handle artefacts, explore sacred texts, respond to images, discuss their understanding with peers and carry out independent research.
+Children will have opportunities to visit religious buildings as well as meet religious leaders.
 An enquiry approach allows the children to develop their own understanding and appreciation for the expression of beliefs, cultural practices and influence of religions.
 It allows the children to learn in a motivating way that encourages interest and helps develop positive and tolerant attitudes towards religions.
 Discussing religious and philosophical questions will give them the opportunity to communicate, share and grow their own beliefs.
+We want to encourage the children to develop opinions and not be afraid of discussion and debate.
+RE lessons will allow children to grow and progress these skills for the future.

 We measure the impact of our curriculum through the following methods: